Enhanced IRAS-Tax Agent Relationship

 Tax agents who require assistance can contact IRAS via one of the following channels:

-To facilitate communication between IRAS and the tax agents, please provide the direct number of the tax advisor and/or tax manager handling the tax matters concerned in your correspondences with IRAS.
+To facilitate communication between IRAS and tax agents, please provide the direct number of the tax advisor and/or tax manager handling the tax matters concerned in your correspondences with IRAS.
 This will help our officers respond to the right contact in the relevant tax agent firm.